duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 # Spice Templates Overview
-There are several templates to choose from, each of which are best for displaying certain kinds of results and information
+There are several templates to choose from, each of which are best for displaying certain kinds of results and information.

+In order to indicate which template you are using, you must set the `template_frame` property in the object given to the `Spice.render()` call.
+The below examples and explanation will clarify further implementation details.
+As well, for each template various properties need to be set in the object given to the `template_options` property.These properties specify various settings for the template being used.

 ## List